tfp-photonics/treams/_sources/theory.rst.txt

 ======

-These sections give an overview over theory that underlies the different aspects of ptsa.
-For more in-depth information, there is alos a list of associated :ref:`about:Publications`.
+These sections give an overview over theory that underlies the different aspects of treams.
+For more in-depth information, there is also a list of associated :ref:`about:Publications`.

 .. toctree::